blonestar/wp-theme-vite-tailwind/readme.md

 ## Installation

-Unpack and copy folder to your /wp-content/themes/ folder, or install theme via wp-admin by uploading .zip file and activate Demo theme.
+Unpack and copy folder to your Wordpress installation /wp-content/themes/ folder, or install theme via wp-admin by uploading .zip file and activate the theme.
-Then CD (change directory) to theme folder and run **npm install**.
-Node is requred.
+Then from your console or command prompt go to the theme folder and run **npm install**.
+Note: NodeJS is requred.

 ```bash
 npm install